Never Miss a Chance to Do the Most Good

 “But God will never forget the needy; the hope of the afflicted will never perish.”
 (Psalms 9:18)

 The Salvation Army meets people in need, in their time of need.
-Our mission compels our actions to preach the Gospel of Jesus Christ and to meet human needs in His name without discrimination.

 Over the past two years, The Salvation Army provided a housing solution to an average of 613 unhoused men, women, and children annually.
-To prevent homelessness, an average of 2,047 received assistance with utility payments, food, clothing, and referrals through the emergency services program.
+To prevent homelessness, an average of 2,047 received assistance with utililities payments, food, clothing, and referrals through the emergency services program.
 Staff and volunteers served an average of 46,314 meals annually.

 Our holistic approach focuses on transitions from instability – oftentimes even a life on the streets – to self-sufficiency marked by physical, mental, emotional, and spiritual stability.